 You can have confidence that your AED will be well looked after and returned.

 Responders are trustworthy members of the community who have registered with GoodSAM because they have a strong personal commitment to helping others.
-These people, who have been verified by Ambulance Victoria, include off-duty paramedics, doctors and nurses, and they are bound by a code of conduct.
+These people, who have been verified by Ambulance Victoria and are bound by a code of conduct.

 If my AED is used in an emergency, is it my responsibility to ensure it’s returned to working order?

 Ambulance Victoria will arrange for the device to be recommissioned and for the patient data to be downloaded and provided to the hospital.
 As thanks for lending your AED to help save a life, Ambulance Victoria will replace the pads and other basic consumables free of charge.
 Your AED will be returned to you within 72 hours after the event, if not earlier.

 Will Ambulance Victoria contact me when someone needs access to my AED?

 Ambulance Victoria will alert nearby trusted responders to patients in cardiac arrest and the location of available AEDs.
 As the AED owner, you won’t be contacted when your device is needed, however you will be contacted afterwards to ensure your AED is returned and is in working order.

 Ongoing maintenance and the replacement of expired consumables such as defibrillation pads are the responsibility of the AED owner – unless your device is used in a public emergency and then Ambulance Victoria will recommission the AED, replace the pads and some basic consumables.

 Does Ambulance Victoria provide training in defibrillation or CPR?

 Ambulance Victoria does not provide training in defibrillation, CPR or first aid.
 Nationally recognised training is available from a number of registered training organisations.